Coronavirus Deaths Spike Abroad As New York City Becomes U.S. Virus Epicenter

 The global death toll from COVID-19, the disease caused by the coronavirus, has now surpassed 11,000, according to data from Johns Hopkins University.

-Among the countries hit hardest are Italy, Iran and Spain, where the death toll is above 1,000 in each country.
-Italy has the highest death toll in the world, with nearly 5,000 cases, surpassing mainland China.
+Among the countries hit hardest are Italy, Iran and Spain, where the death toll is above 1,000 in each country, as of Saturday afternoon.
+Italy has the highest death toll in the world, with nearly 5,000, surpassing mainland China, where the virus was first diagnosed.

-Italy's death toll continued its spike Saturday with 739 deaths, setting a new record since Friday's record 627 deaths, NPR's Sylvia Poggioli reports.
-Spain also faced a sharp increase, with 235 deaths in a single day yesterday.
+Italy's death toll continued its spike Saturday with 793 deaths, setting a new record since Friday's record 627 deaths, NPR's Sylvia Poggioli reports.
+Spain also faced a sharp increase, with 235 deaths in a single day on Friday.

 The United States has also faced a major surge in cases in recent days.
-As of Saturday, the country has almost 20,000 cases in total, a number that's on the rise since testing capabilities expanded over the past week.
+As of Saturday, the country has more than 22,000 cases in total, a number that's on the rise since testing capabilities expanded over the past week.

 As of Saturday morning, the U.S. has conducted more than 150,000 tests total, yielding 19,155 confirmed positive results, according to the COVID Tracking Project.
 As of a week ago, the number of tests conducted was just over 20,000.